Do you run around looking for your phone while you are talking on it?

 - Next, take a deep belly breath through your nose and breathe up through your roots.

 - Hold it for about 8 seconds.

 - Feel the energy coming into your body and calming you down.

 - Now breathe the nervous energy out through your mouth.

 - Repeat this a few times until you feel calm and your thinking is more clear and rational.

 If you enjoyed these techniques, they are just a couple of the 79 in my new book, Feel Better in Five Minutes, An Empowering Guide to Gain Control over Your Emotions.
 The book is packed with easy, actionable techniques to help you feel better fast, no matter what you are dealing with in life.
-To get on the list to be notified of its release, click here!
+To buy the book now, click here!